 8. Are They on Your Mortgage Lender’s Panel?

-Mortgage lenders tend to only deal with certain conveyancers and solicitors who appear on their panel.
+Mortgage lenders tend to only deal with certain conveyancers and property solicitors who appear on their panel.
 If you are using a mortgage to fund your purchase, then it is important to make sure the firm you instruct are on their panel.
 This is not necessarily a deal-breaker, but it can help you avoid additional arrangement fees with your bank or lender.
 Large, high-street banks tend to work with almost all conveyancers, but if you mortgage is with a smaller bank or a niche lender, then you should check before instructing to avoid disappointment or wasting time.

 9. What are Their Costs?